Secondary school can be stressful for students – even more so if they’re having to catch-up with their reading and spelling.

 - Content ranges from cvc words through to complex multi-syllabic words, with the option to add your own

-- Settings, speeds and games options also make the program highly adaptable.
+- Settings, speeds and games options help to make the program highly adaptable.
 In addition, you can choose to use automatic progression or to set work.

 Year 7 and 8 catch-up premium